 Vibration H.A.L.T. procedure

-is a combination of mechanical stresses induced by Random Vibration profiles and Shock Tests.
+Combination of mechanical stresses induced by Random Vibration profiles and Shock Tests.
 The vibration profiles for this procedure are created and have the intention of finding physical durability limits and weaknesses, in order to improve its mechanical integrity;

 Power Margining and Power Cycling H.A.L.T. procedures

-are specific electrical and safety tests, developed to stress the unit by applying different programs and cycles, manipulating voltages and currents beyond its normal operational ratings;
+Specific electrical and safety tests, developed to stress the unit by applying different programs and cycles, manipulating voltages and currents beyond its normal operational ratings;

 Combined H.A.L.T. procedure

-it is the most aggressive process related to the R&D phase and can be any combination of the above test procedures.
+The most aggressive process related to the R&D phase and can be any combination of the above test procedures.
 This is the best way to go above and beyond the worst-case scenario.

 In essence, H.A.L.T. takes testing to a higher level, beyond any qualification ratings or pass/fail criteria given by standards.
 The actual scope of it, is to simulate wear and tear of a product over the years, in just a few days or hours.

 When this is the case, failure is not a surprise anymore, but almost an expectation.